CityOfPhiladelphia/pinboard/README.md

 ## Release Notes

+### 0.5.0 - 8/28/2020

+* uses pvd and pvm releases that do not import leaflet unless needed

 ### 0.4.8 - 8/14/2020

 * fixes bugs with i18n in refine panel, info circles in refine panel